Quick Quiz

 Option c – Both I and II

-What is the most important function of the legislature?
+What is considered the primary function of the legislature?

 (a) Legislative Assembly